mahendrabairagi/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 We can set up logging so that all logs on the Greengrass core are sent to CloudWatch logs.
 This includes the logs from the operation of the core as well as the logs from our Lambda functions which are extremely useful to have.

-Under CloudWatch logs configuration click Edit
+Under "Setting" select CloudWatch logs configuration click Edit

 Click on Add another log type

 Select User Lambdas and Greengrass system

-Click Update
+Click Save

 Keep the log settings as Informational